-As our country continues to grapple with how best to achieve meaningful healthcare reform, we have an auspicious opportunity to leverage Medicaid to transform child health services to promote children’s optimal health, development, and well-being.
+As our country continues to grapple with how best to achieve meaningful healthcare reform, we have an auspicious opportunity to enhance opportunities for leveraging Medicaid to transform child health services to promote children’s optimal health, development, and well-being.

 Leveraging Medicaid to transform child health services demands that the past not be a prelude to the future.
 To date, health care reform has not focused on children and child health services for a variety of reasons.
 Children are often not the focus of public policy due to their lack of visibility and diminished importance to elected officials in comparison to more vocal constituencies – children do not vote.
 The “triple aim” of health care reform, including better health outcomes, improved health service delivery, and cost savings has prioritized a “relentless pursuit of scorable savings” that is not attainable through the child health delivery system and payment reforms.
 While children comprise 24 percent of the U.S. population, they account for less than 12 percent of health care dollars spent and are, in general, in good health.
 As a consequence, the potential for cost savings in child health services is paltry compared to that attainable by addressing the high costs of care for adults with chronic conditions, such as obesity and type II diabetes.